 The time has come.
 We’ve had the last of our cold fronts and it’s time to admit that the Houston summer is upon us.
 So let’s turn lemons into lemonade.
 Or better yet, let’s plant a lemon tree so that we can have lots of lemons in the future.
 Here are some of our favorite seasonal items to plant.
-They are perfect for March planting.
+They are perfect for March planting and all across Zone 9 – not just Houston.
 We try to keep this easy to make everyone feel like they have a green thumb.

 Rosemary: It is actually in the mint family and great for the Houston & Austin climate.
 This hearty herb can live well planted in the ground or in a container.
 Rosemary needs to dry out completely between waterings and likes a lot of sun.
 Of course what you can do with rosemary is endless.
 When this plant is growing abundantly, you can dry out branches of the fresh herb to use later–like in the Winter.